Null-Not-Found/DashBuddy-Documentation/DesignChoices/Data-Microservice.md

   - DataAccess //The layer that connects to Mongoose ODM
     - Controllers // API endpints controllers
     - Services // acutal DAL
-  - Datamodels //Model/schemas for Mongoose
+  - Datamodels //Models for Mongoose and GraphQL
   - Modules // Modules for datamodels that have to be resolved
   - Resolvers // To resolve objects (ex. getting actuall object instead of only ID)
   - seeding // Fuillfill database with fake data